 The conflict that started in June 2014 was among the deadliest in Gaza, though both the exact number of deaths and the percentage of the dead who were militants as opposed to civilians have been disputed.
-According to the Gaza Health Ministry, 2,016 citizens have been killed and 10,196 have been wounded (80 percent were civilians).
-According to the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), 1,417 (72 percent) of 1,975 deaths they documented were civilians, of whom 698 (35 percent of all deaths) were women or children.
+According to the Gaza Health Ministry, 2,016 citizens have been killed and 10,196 have been wounded (80 % were civilians).
+According to the United Nations Office for the Coordination of Humanitarian Affairs (OCHA), 1,417 (72 %) of 1,975 deaths they documented were civilians, of whom 698 (35 % of all deaths) were women or children.

-Thousands of children/young adults in Gaza Strip were injured during the conflicts.
+Thousands of children and young adults in Gaza Strip were injured during the conflicts.
 Some of them suffered severe injuries such as limb amputations.
-Although the physical and medical rehabilitation system is developing throughout the years in Gaza Strip, injured persons, especially children, are still unable to benefit from proper treatment and the use of appropriate medical devices.
+Although the physical and medical rehabilitation system has been developing through the years in Gaza Strip, injured persons, especially children, are still unable to benefit from proper treatment and the use of appropriate medical devices.

 What we do

-Since the start of the project in 2009, over 300 children/young adults were medically triaged in Gaza Strip by joint ITF / University Rehabilitation Institute Republic of Slovenia (URI – Soča) team, 109 children/young adults from Gaza Strip (eleven groups) rehabilitated at URI – Soča and 20 local physiotherapists from Gaza Strip trained in Slovenia.
+Since the start of the project in 2009, over 300 children/young adults have been medically triaged in Gaza Strip by joint ITF/University Rehabilitation Institute Republic of Slovenia (URI – Soča) team, 109 children/young adults from Gaza Strip (eleven groups) rehabilitated at URI – Soča and 20 local physiotherapists from Gaza Strip trained in Slovenia.

 Since 2015, ITF has been building capacities within Gaza in order to integrate mental health and psychosocial services within the education system and to train rehabilitation professionals and thereby ensure rehabilitation of patients in Gaza.